 To start, the story taken from the comics was fun.
 Tintin and his dog Snowy come upon a model ship, the Unicorn, which thrusts them into a globe spanning adventure.
 Together with Captain Haddack the descendent of the original captain of the Unicorn, they travel the world over in order to find a hidden treasure.

-With Jamie Bell voicing Tintin, he brings a very good likability to the character.
-Andy Serkus, now the foremost expert on performance capture filming, is great as Captain Haddack.
+the foremost expert on performance capture filming, is great as Captain Haddack.
 He brings the perfect amount of humor to offset Tintin as the straight man.
 I can’t speak for the dog’s voice acting but Snowy is great.
 Daniel Craig voices the typical villain with a sly anger and grit to everything he says.
 The moment you hear him you know he is not good.
 One of the highlights of this movie is getting to see, in a manner of speaking, Shaun of the Dead’s Nick Frost and Simon Pegg together again as Agent Thompson and Thompson.
 They are ridiculous but funny every time they are on screen.

 The animation is quite amazing and I wonder why it didn’t make the cut for the Oscars.
 Spielberg was able to take this medium to its full potential.
 In a smart move, the characters faces were obviously not made to look real.
 Unlike in Beowulf or A Christmas Tale where Zemekus tried to accurately show an animated human face, Tintin knows performance capture isn’t quite there yet.
 There is still just a little too much detail in a human face that animation can’t capture.
 That is not to say though, that Spielberg hasn’t managed to brilliantly depict everything else.
 Even the characters bodies move and feel real, as long as they aren’t doing something no human could ever do.
 Every body looks like it has real weight.
 Every time they show a close up of someone’s hands they have all the wrinkles and groves.
 Everything in the surrounding scene looks almost real.